flipz357/MFscore/README.md

 ./fined_grained_semantic_analyis.sh <amr-file-pred> <amr-file-ref>
 ```

-where both input files are AMR corpora (AMRs separated by an empty line, standard AMR Sembank).
+where both input files are AMR corpora (AMRs separated by an empty line, standard AMR Sembank, see `example.txt`).
 Chances are that you have already generated them when using the MF score, please look in `src/tmp/`.

 ### Citation